Shadow Foreign Secretary

 The shadow secretary of state for foreign, Commonwealth and development affairs, commonly called the shadow foreign secretary, is a position within the UK official opposition shadow cabinet that deals mainly with issues surrounding the Foreign Office.
 If elected, the person serving as shadow foreign secretary may be designated to serve as the new foreign secretary.

-The current Shadow Secretary of State of foreign, commonwealth and development affairs is Priti Patel.
+The current Shadow Secretary of State of foreign, commonwealth and development affairs is Tom Tugendhat.
 The shadow secretary (usually with one or more junior shadow ministers) holds the secretary of state for foreign, commonwealth and development affairs and other FCDO ministers to account in Parliament.

 Although DFID and the role of international development secretary were abolished by the second Johnson government in 2020, the shadow secretary of state did not have responsibility for development until Lammy was appointed in November 2021.
 His predecessor, Lisa Nandy, served alongside the shadow secretary of state for international development, Preet Gill.
 This however is no longer the case after the November 2021 British shadow cabinet reshuffle.